Blog > Documentation > Mental Status Exam Cheat Sheet + Examples

 Using ICANotes to Document Mental Status Exams

-ICANotes makes mental status exam documentation fast and accurate with built-in tools designed for behavioral health.
+ICANotes makes mental status exam documentation fast and accurate with built-in tools designed specifically for behavioral health clinicians.

-Customizable Format: Add, remove, or adjust sections to fit your workflow.
+Customizable Format: Add, remove, or adjust sections to fit your workflow and specialty.

 Integrated and Secure: Document directly in your EHR with HIPAA-compliant data protection.

-Start your free trial today and simplify your MSE documentation with ICANotes.
+Start your free trial or book a demo today and simplify your MSE documentation with ICANotes.

 Start Your Free Trial of ICANotes